simondotm/nx-firebase/docs/nx-firebase-functions.md

 Note that using `cjs` output may prevent tree-shaking optimizations.

 ### Why ESBuild?

+While Webpack and Rollup are viable options for bundling node applications:
+* `esbuild` is designed for node,
+* it is _very_ fast
+* it optimizes the output using tree-shaking, which is great for fast cold starts
-While Webpack and Rollup are viable options for bundling node applications, `esbuild` is designed for node, it is fast, and it works very simply out of the box with Nx without any need for additional configuration files.
+* and it works very simply out of the box with Nx without any need for additional configuration files.

+If you want to try Webpack or Rollup, just change your `build` target in the function's `project.json` accordingly.

 ## Nx-Firebase Workspace Layout